efkarst/bookshelf/README.md

 # Bookshelf

-Bookshelf allows you to find, organize and track the books you read.
+Bookshelf allows you to discover books you'll love, and organize and track the books you read.
+Search for books by name or browse what others are reading.
+Review and share your reviews of books you finish.

 ## Ruby Version

-2.3.3
+>= 2.3.3

 ## Installation